tarwn/lessthandot-hugo/blogs/content/posts/2009-01-14-return-all-the-columns-in-the-database-w.md

 where is_nullable ='YES'
 order by table_name,column_name
 ```
 Now you might have noticed that some of these are views.
-You can join with information\_schema.tables and filter on table\_type = &#8216;base table&#8217; to list just the tables.
+You can join with information\_schema.tables and filter on table\_type = &#8216;base table' to list just the tables.

 sql
 select c.table_name,c.column_name,t.table_type